SoftUni-Internal/interactive-content/EN/01-Objects-and-Classes/02-Built-in-Classes.md

 # Problem with Solution: Randomize Words

 ## Description
-You are given a **string**, which contains words, separated by a space.
+You will be given a **string** that will contain words separated by a single space.

-**Randomize their order** and print **each word at a separate line**.
+**Randomize their order** and print **each word on a new line**.

 ## Hints

-- Split the input string (by a space) and create an array of words
+- Split the input string (by a single space) and create an array of words
 - Create a random number generator - an object `rnd` of type `Random`
-- In a `for-loop` exchange each number at positions 0, 1, ..., words.Length-1 by a number at random position
+- By using a `for-loop`, exchange each number at positions **0, 1, ..., words.Length-1** with a number at random position

-To generate a random number in range use `rnd.nextInt(words.length)`
+To generate a random number in the specified range, use `rnd.nextInt(words.length)`

-- Print each word in the array on new line
+- Print out each word on a new line

 ## Examples